Faculty & Staff

 - Academic and Professional Background: An honors and Phi Beta Kappa graduate of the University of Richmond, he earned his Master of Divinity degree from Colgate Rochester Divinity School and PhD from the University of Rochester.
 He is the recent recipient of honorary doctorates from University of Richmond (Virginia), Baker University (Kansas), Otterbein College (Ohio), Coe College (Iowa), and Lebanon Valley College (Pennsylvania).

-- Expertise and Research Interests: bio and cv
+- Expertise and Research Interests: bio

 - Email: LenISweet [at] aol.com